ramblingbarney/refactored-invention/README.md

     * Enter a username in input box and click 'Login', verify the navigation bar shows the username and points for the username.
     * Refresh the page and verify the currently logged in user is still shown in the navigation bar.
     * Click 'Logout' and verify the navigation bar no longer shows a username and points.
+    * When the user is logged in, the players.txt file will have a final column with a value of 1 and 0 when logged out, to check ```cat data/players.txt```

   * Logged in users Total Score and Total Song Score
     * Enter username in login box, click login, start song stream and enter an answer, it will be evaluated and a score applied which will then be shown in the 'Total Song Points' and the user's points in the navigation bar.